CONCEALED HANDGUN PERMIT APPLICATION

 Effective 10/01/13, the NC General Statute 14-404, requires the Sheriff's Office to process the handgun purchase permit within 14 days of the application.
 Once your application is completed you will be notified by email.
 If your application is approved, the permit must be picked up within 30 days of the email.

-The current wait time to schedule an appointment to apply for a carry concealed permit is 2 weeks from today.
+All concealed handgun permit appointments are available on-line based on availability.
+At the end of your application process you will be prompted to choose an appointment.
 Once your application has been received, MCSO has 45 days to issue or deny once we receive ALL of the information back from the mental health facilities.
 We apologize for the inconvenience, but our goal is to ensure each citizen is given the attention needed to complete the process.